JanHerca/urantiapedia/output/wikijs/en/help/github_bible.md

   </table>
 </figure>

+> This task is currently ended and closed for the 25 languages available.
+{.is-info}

 A good source to obtain translations of *The Bible* that are also free of copyright is to use the software [e-Sword](https://www.e-sword.net/), a free application that allows you to download translations of *The Bible* in different languages ​​and then export or copy its content to other files.

 Any other way to obtain a copyright-free translation of *The Bible* is valid as long as the content is then copied to the correct files.
 These files must follow these rules: